mesosphere/dcos-docs-site/pages/1.13/deploying-services/creating-services/deploy-docker-app/index.md

 ---
 layout: layout.pug
-navigationTitle:  Deploying a Docker-based Service
+navigationTitle: Tutorial - Deploying a Docker-based Service
-title: Deploying a Docker-based Service
+title: Tutorial - Deploying a Docker-based Service
 menuWeight: 100
 excerpt: Deploying a Docker-based service
 enterprise: false
 ---

 In this tutorial, you will create a custom Docker image and deploy it to DC/OS.